 The PCRAFI Program will be supported by the PCRAFI Multi-Donor Trust Fund (MDTF) managed by the Disaster Risk Financing and Insurance Program (DRFIP) of the World Bank Group.
 Following the request from PICs during FEMM 2015, the World Bank assisted countries to raise funds to establish a regional entity and support the technical assistance program of PCRAFI.
-Over US\$40 million in grant funding was mobilized on behalf of PICs to establish the PCRAFI MDTF, which includes generous contributions from Germany, Japan, the United Kingdom and the United States as part of InsuResilience - the G7 Initiative on Climate Risk Insurance that aims to increase access to insurance coverage against the impacts of climate change for up to 400 million of the most vulnerable people in developing countries by 2020.2 The PCRAFI Program leverages the expertise of the regional organizations - the Pacific Community (SPC) and the Pacific Islands Forum Secretariat (PIFS) in order to maximize capacity building potential in the region.
+Over US\$40 million in grant funding was mobilized on behalf of PICs that led to the establishment of the PCRAFI MDTF, which includes generous contributions from Canada, Germany, Japan, the United Kingdom, and the United States as part of the InsuResilience Global Partnership - the G7 initiative on climate risk insurance that aims to increase access to insurance coverage against the impacts of climate change for up to 400 million of the most vulnerable people in developing countries by 2020.2

+The PCRAFI Program leverages the expertise of the regional organizations - the Pacific Community (SPC) and the Pacific Islands Forum Secretariat (PIFS) in order to maximize capacity building potential in the region.

 The SPC serves an important role as a technical agency to update the hazard and exposure databases housed in the Pacific Risk Information System (PacRIS), which underpins the PCRAFI insurance model.
 Similarly, in recognition of its mandate, PIFS is instrumental in convening political dialogue across the region and fosters knowledge exchange with other regional risk pooling facilities (e.g. African Risk Capacity - ARC, Caribbean Catastrophe Risk Insurance Facility - CCRIF).